Hena Kurtagić

 Hena Kurtagić (Хена Куртагић; born 27 August 2004) is a Serbian volleyball player.
 She plays as middle blocker for Italian club Vero Volley Milano.

-International career
+Career

+Club

+Kurtagić started her volleyball career with Tent Obrenovac with whom she won the 2019-20 Serbian Super League title.

+In the summer of 2023, she joined French side Neptunes de Nantes.
+With them, she won the 2023-24 French Cup.

+In July of 2024, Kurtagić joined Italian Serie A1 side Vero Volley.
+In October 2025, she won her first trophy with the club after defeating Imoco Volley Conegliano in the Italian Supercup.

+National team

 Kurtagić is a member of the Serbia women's national volleyball team.
 She had international debut for senior national team at the 2022 Mediterranean Games.
 In 2023 she participated in the first week of 2023 Nations League.

+Personal life

+As of 2026, Kurtagić is in a relationship with Bulgarian volleyball player Aleksandar Nikolov.